Seattle mayor names task force to guide spending $100M on communities of color

 The mayor’s plan would use proceeds from the City Council’s new tax on big businesses to help close a pandemic-related budget gap and cover the $100 million.
 King County Equity Now and other critics say the $100 million should instead come from the police and the criminal legal system and should be allocated through a participatory budget process that involves people not usually included in conversations at City Hall.

+Dozens of community organizations — such Columbia Legal Services, OneAmerica, Solid Ground, YouthCorps and the Sierra Club’s Seattle chapter — have taken that stance, against Durkan’s task force.

-Some community leaders active with King County Equity Now declined invitations to serve on the mayor’s task force, and City Council members have raised some concerns about the mayor’s budget plan.
+Some community leaders active with King County Equity Now have declined invitations to serve on the mayor’s task force, and City Council members have raised some concerns about the mayor’s budget plan.

 The mayor has said the task force, with technical assistance from city employees, will make recommendations on how the $100 million should be spent and what the money should achieve.
 In accordance with city and state rules, the group won’t select specific recipients, the Durkan administration has said.